@safe (IR Borrow Checker)

 Limits recursive effect summarization depth used when the checker cannot directly resolve effects.

-@auto max_summary_depth=4 function f(x)
+@safe max_summary_depth=4 function f(x)

 return g(x)